 Data Flow Troubleshooting

 Once you have deployed a package to the Integration Services catalog, you can analyze the data flow in the package during execution to check performance or look for other issues.
 Standard reports are available that allow you to view package status and history, and you can query database views that provide detailed information about package execution.
 You also can dynamically add and remove data taps during execution to target specific components of your package.
-For more information, see Analysis of Data Flow.
+For more information, see Debugging Data Flow.